In the guide

 The law

-The Construction Products Regulations 2013, which implement Regulation (EU) No 305/2011 laying down harmonised conditions for the marketing of construction products, cover four main elements:
+The Construction Products Regulations 2013, which implement assimilated Regulation (EU) No 305/2011 laying down harmonised conditions for the marketing of construction products, cover four main elements:

 • system of harmonised technical specifications